SwiftJava/SwiftJava/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This License does not apply to the code generated from the Apple distribution of the Java VM which are provided under the provisions of "Fair Use" but your use is ultimately subject to the original License Agreement.
+This License does not apply to the code generated from the Apple distribution of the Java VM which are provided under the provisions of "Fair Use" and your use is ultimately subject to the original License Agreement.